johnbrandborg/cruds/README.md

 >>> data = catfact_ninja.read("fact")
 ```

-Interact with RESTful API using Create, Read, Update and Delete requests.
+Interact with RESTful APIs using Create, Read, Update and Delete requests easily,
+and safely.
 Focus on using Python data types instead of worrying about serialization.
-Authentication, timeouts, retries, and rate limit back-off are all built in
+Authentication, URL encoding, timeouts, retries, and rate limit back-off are all built
+in.

+Features:
+ * Authentication with a bearer token or username and password
+ * JSON serialization/deserialize
+ * URL Parameters handled as Dictionaries
+ * Default connection timeout (300 seconds)
+ * Raises exceptions on bad status codes
+ * Retries with back-off
+ * SSL Verification
-and can be adjusted.
+ * Custom URLLib3 PoolManagers can be used

 ### Installation